African leaders agree steps to fight runaway Ebola outbreak

 EMERGENCY COMMITTEE

-The outbreak has prompted some international organisations to withdraw.
+The outbreak has prompted some international organizations to withdraw.
 The U.S. Peace Corps has said it was withdrawing 340 volunteers from Liberia, Sierra Leone and Guinea.

 The WHO is launching a $100 million response plan and the United States is providing material and technical support to the three countries.
 Further assistance will be discussed at a U.S.-Africa summit in Washington next week.